jwatowatson/RecurrentVivax/Pooled_Final_Analysis/Pooled_Analysis.md

 no_of_epi_per_person_typed_BPD = All_BPD_epi_count[names(All_BPD_epi_count) %in% names(no_of_typed_epi_per_person_typed_BPD)]

 #-------------------------
-# VHX data set summary: breif because genotyping VHX was not exhaustive
+# VHX data set summary: brief because genotyping VHX was not exhaustive
 #-------------------------
 X0 = length(no_of_typed_epi_per_person_typed_VHX) # Number of people typed
 ind_untyped = no_of_epi_per_person_typed_VHX != no_of_typed_epi_per_person_typed_VHX